Skip to main content

 Guards

-Guards are live breakers that monitor an agent during execution.
+Guards are live circuit breakers that monitor an agent during execution.
 While gates check after a step finishes, guards watch in real-time and kill the agent immediately if a condition is met.

 Declaring guards